MrBounty/ZipponDB/ZiQL.md

 ADD User (name = 'Bob', age = 30, email = 'bob@email.com', scores = [1 100 44 82]) (name = 'Bob2', age = 33, email = 'bob2@email.com', scores = [])
 ```

-You don't need to specify the member in the second entity as long as the order is respected.
+You don't need to specify the members in the second entity as long as the order is respected:
 ```js
 ADD User (name = 'Bob', age = 30, email = 'bob@email.com', scores = [1 100 44 82]) ('Bob2', 33, 'bob2@email.com', [])
 ```

 ## DELETE

-Similare to `GRAB` but delete all entity found using the filter and return the list of UUID deleted.
+Similar to `GRAB` but deletes all entities found using the filter and returns a list of deleted UUIDs.
 ```js
 DELETE User {name = 'Bob'}
 ```

 #### Not yet implemented

-DELETE query return a list ids deleted, e.g:
+The `DELETE` query will return a list of deleted IDs, e.g.:
 ```
 ["1e170a80-84c9-429a-be25-ab4657894653", "1e170a80-84c9-429a-be25-ab4657894654", ]
 ```

 ## UPDATE

 A mix of `GRAB` and `ADD`.
-This take a filter first, then the new data.
+It takes a filter first, then the new data.
-Here we update the 5 first User named `adrien` to add a capital and become `Adrien`.
+Here, we update the first 5 `User` entities named 'adrien' to capitalize the name and become 'Adrien':
 ```js
 UPDATE User [5] {name='adrien'} TO (name = 'Adrien')
 ```

-Note that compared to `ADD`, you don't need to specify all member between `()`.
-Only the one specify will be updated.
+Note that, compared to `ADD`, you don't need to specify all members between `()`.
+Only the ones specified will be updated.

 #### Not yet implemented

-UPDATE query return a list ids updated, e.g:
+The `UPDATE` query will return a list of updated IDs, e.g.:
 ```
 ["1e170a80-84c9-429a-be25-ab4657894653", "1e170a80-84c9-429a-be25-ab4657894654", ]
 ```

-You can use operations on itself too when updating:
+You can use operations on values themselves when updating:
 ```js
 UPDATE User {name = 'Bob'} TO (age += 1)
 ```

-You can also manipulate array, like adding or removing values.
+You can also manipulate arrays, like adding or removing values:
 ```js
 UPDATE User {name='Bob'} TO (scores APPEND 45)
 UPDATE User {name='Bob'} TO (scores APPEND [45 99])
 UPDATE User {name='Bob'} TO (scores REMOVEAT [0 1 2])
 ```

-For now there is 4 keywords to manipulate list:
+Currently, there will be four keywords for manipulating lists:
-- `APPEND`: Add value at the end of the list.
+- `APPEND`: Adds a value to the end of the list.
-- `REMOVE`: Check the list and if the same value is found, delete it.
+- `REMOVE`: Checks the list, and if the same value is found, deletes it.
-- `REMOVEAT`: Delete the value at a specific index.
+- `REMOVEAT`: Deletes the value at a specific index.
-- `CLEAR`: Remove all value in the array.
+- `CLEAR`: Removes all values from the array.

-Except `CLEAR` that take no value, each can use one value or an array of value, if chose an array it will perform the operation on all value in the array.
+Except for `CLEAR`, which takes no value, each keyword can use one value or an array of values.
+If you choose an array, it will perform the operation on all values in the array.

-For relationship, you can use filter on it:
+For relationships, you can use filters:
 ```js
 UPDATE User {name='Bob'} TO (comments APPEND {id = '000'})
 UPDATE User {name='Bob'} TO (comments REMOVE { at < '2023/12/31'})